 Picos de Europa is still worth a visit even if hiking mountains aren’t your thing.
 The drive along the Cares River through the Garganta Divina Ravine is simply stunning.
 That’s even truer when viewed from a high vantage point like the one pictured below which we drove to:

-You can also take the Fuente Dé cable car, which takes you up to 1800 metres!
-I’m sure the views are spectacular, but all we saw was clouds the day I was there.
+You can also take the Fuente Dé cable car, which takes you up to 1800 meters!
+I’m sure the views are spectacular, but all we saw were clouds the day I was there.
 Still, there are two cafeterias at the top, so you can always try to wait out the weather.